 If your teen is struggling to stay away from social media or social media is affecting their overall health even after persistent guidance and monitoring, you should speak to your healthcare professional.
 The doctor will devise a de-addiction plan based on the social media addiction intensity and issues faced by the teen.

 Social media use among teenagers is ubiquitous.
-While its responsible and guided use can help stay connected with other people and learn new things, its overuse can cause addiction.
+While its responsible and guided use can provide entertainment and help stay connected with other people, its overuse can cause addiction.
 Teenage social media addiction is linked to mental health problems and functional impairment that can affect a teen’s quality of life.
 Thus, parents and educators should monitor and guide teens’ social media activities.
 Following simple measures to have healthy social media use can help teens reap its benefits without the risk of getting addicted to it.

 Frequently Asked Questions